SBU-BMI/quip_distro/README.md

    browser.
 5. The following three ports should be open to be able to use the web applications: 80, 6002, 3000.

-# Clone the distribution repository
+# Cloning the distribution repository

 Clone this repository.

     git clone https://github.com/SBU-BMI/quip_distro

-# Run the containers
+# Running the containers

 Before pulling and running the containers, create a data folder if it does not exist.
 The data folder will be used to store images and the database as well as configuration files required by the containers.
 Note you should have read and write